Geometric approach to stable homotopy groups of spheres II; Arf-Kervaire Invariants: --structure on --framed immersion --structure on --framed immersion

-Let us define another two $\Z$-extensions (Laurent extensions), which is conjugated to each other by the automorphism $\chi^{[4]}$.
-Let us denote this pair of extensions on the subgroup $\J_b \times \JJ_b$, on this subgroup the extensions are commuted.
-Let us denote the extensions by
+For the second and third lines of the diagram (\ref{D1}) let us define the primary and secondary Laurent extensions, which are self-conjugated by the automorphism $\chi^{[3]}$ and $\chi^{[4]}$ correspondingly.
+Let us denote the primary extension on the group $\H_{a \times \aa}$ by the following bi-involutive automorphism

+which inverses the cyclic generator and is given by the complex conjugation over the coordinates.